 Much has been written to describe Abraham Lincoln’s quest to “find a general”, especially to command the prominent eastern theatre.
 Unquestionably, by mid-1863 he had found that general in Grant.
-After Sherman emerged with Grant’s encouragement, from 1864 they had become the team that directed the final decisive operations.
-Sheridan would not prove himself until late in 1864.
-Meade and Thomas never acquired the mantle of greatness but were competent and did not waste their opportunities.
+After Sherman emerged with Grant’s encouragement, in 1864 they became the duo that directed the final decisive operations.
+Sheridan would not prove himself until late 1864, and while Meade and Thomas never acquired the mantle of true greatness but they were competent and did not waste their opportunities.

 In contrast, Jefferson Davis clung to the role of supreme director of Confederate strategy almost until the end of the war.
 A General-in-Chief was not appointed until early in 1865 when the prospects for coordinating the remaining forces, let alone of survival or victory, had long since passed.

-Whereas Abraham Lincoln tested and discarded or side-lined his unsuccessful generals; for the most part, Davis recycled them.
-On the Confederate side, battle-attrition aside, the evolution of the high command team was less dynamic.
-Many Confederate commanders conducted acrimonious disputes with President Jefferson Davis (e.g. Beauregard, J E Johnston), or demonstrated unsuitability for high command (e.g. Bragg), most nevertheless remained in high position throughout the conflict.
-This reflected a punctilious adherence to the principle of seniority and a failure to adapt to new circumstances.
 The emergence of energetic and unconventional talents like Forrest and Taylor occurred comparatively late.
-Despite evidence of learning and change on both sides, a more flexible and dynamic high command structure with a greater turnover in senior officers evolved more materially in the North than in the South
+Despite evidence of learning and change on both sides, a more flexible and dynamic high command structure with a greater turnover in senior officers evolved more effectively in the North than in the South.

 Davis’ other early appointments as General were Joseph Eggleston Johnston and Pierre Gustave Toutant Beauregard.
-Johnston proved his ability in army command but he was inconsistent, had a poor working relationship with the President and was affected by his wounding early in the war.
-Beauregard was inconsistent and volatile with occasional flashes of brilliance.
-Braxton Bragg was appointed General in 1862 and, despite recurring failures in army command, still retained a senior role at the end of the war.
-Edmund Kirby Smith was not seriously tested as a battlefield commander but showed great ability as an administrator.
-The late-war appointment of John Bell Hood proved to be a mistake.
+Johnston proved his ability in army command but he was inconsistent, had a poor working relationship with the President, and was affected by his wounding early in the war.
+Beauregard was inconsistent and volatile with rare flashes of brilliance.
+Braxton Bragg was appointed General in 1862 and, despite recurring failures in army command, he still retained a senior role at the end of the war.
+Edmund Kirby Smith was never seriously tested as a battlefield commander but showed great ability as an administrator.
+The late-war appointment of John Bell Hood proved to be a disaster.
 Only Lee managed to steer an equable path of cooperation with the President throughout the war.